Lesson 1 Believe That You Can Do Better

 The Boy Who Chooses an Easy and Familiar Path

-____ start with the path of avoidance.
+Let’s ____ with the path of avoidance.
 The boy waits for his dad and concentrates hard.

-When ____ ball comes flying across the net rapidly, he misses it completely.
+____ the ball comes flying across the net rapidly, he misses it completely.

-The boy is ____ having much fun.
+The boy is not having much ____

 In his eyes, challenges are nothing more than obstacles, and he holds onto the belief that ____ are best avoided.